UKHO/docs/README.md

 We strive to automate as much as possible: [testing](./docs/quality-assurance/test-strategy.md), builds, deployments use the latest automation tools available.

-We actively try and pay down [technical debt](./docs/software-engineering-policies/TechnicalDebt/TechnicalDebtGuidance.md).
+We actively look to pay down [technical debt](./docs/software-engineering-policies/TechnicalDebt/TechnicalDebtGuidance.md).

 ## Our community